sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 line.
 We copy the box of text and we adjust the actualy height by the depths of the current columns.
 Not ideal, but better than nothing.
 Then we set up for this new trial height and split to the column boxes again at this new height.
-`rem@inder` is always true, but if false indicates that if the page is not consumed at this height then we should backup and break out of the loop by setting `\rebalancefalse`.
+`rem@inder` if false, indicates that if the page is not consumed at this height then we should backup and break out of the loop by setting `\rebalancefalse`.
 We use the `rebalance` flag to tell us if we are bailing from the loop and so not to do other tests.
 The next test is whether